 Changes in the levels of hormones can cause fatigue.
 Hypothyroidism is a very common condition where the thyroid does not produce enough hormones; the most common symptom of this condition is fatigue, heaviness, and sleepiness.
 Diabetes is the third most common disease among Americans, it occurs when the pancreas does not produce insulin-causing sugar levels to rise.
 One of the symptoms of diabetes is fatigue and tiredness.

-The definition of being overweight is having as a BMI (body mass index) > 24kg/m2, being obese is having a BMI > 30kg/m2.
+Being overweight is defined as a BMI (body mass index) > 24kg/m2, being obese is having a BMI > 30kg/m2.
 When we are above the healthy weight range, many negative changes occur, including hormonal imbalances like hypothyroidism and diabetes.
 Besides hormonal changes, obesity and difficulty sleeping causing sleep apnea, this is a condition where people stop breathing at night, causing them to wake up multiple times.
 Patients with sleep apnea snore at night, and because of the lack of continuous sleep are heavily tired during the day at a level that affects everyday tasks.

 Being pregnant causes many changes in the body to accommodate the growing baby, including increase of the metabolic rate, changes in circulation, and hormone levels.
 It is expected for women to feel tired and fatigued during pregnancy and these changes can be noticed from the first trimester of pregnancy.
 In some cases, women consult with their doctor on feeling fatigue to find out that they are indeed actually just pregnant.